AdrienHallet/OpenSourceStrategies/Synthese.md

 The license should be in every source file, most use a license file in every repository

 ### Patents
-> A **Patent** is the agreement that the patent office in your country has validated that you may have the rights to something that might not have been invented before and you may ask money in return for it. ("may" is the keyword)
+> A **Patent** is the agreement that the patent office in your country has validated that you may have the rights to something that might not have been invented before and you may ask money in return for it ("may" is the keyword).
+In theory, you can only patent *physical* things.

-The difference between classical patents and software patents is arbitrary and patents can really be abused.
+The difference between classical patents and software patents is arbitrary since there is always a way to "express it physically" and patents can really be abused.

-### Authorship
+### Authorship in a company
 * Every author claims his lines
 * Economics rights usually are transferred to the employer
 * Authors keep their moral rights